 Skip to content

-Why Your Business Needs a PWA
+Why your business needs a PWA

-Progressive Web Apps combine the best of websites and native apps — here's why they matter.
+Progressive Web Apps combine the best of websites and native apps, here's why they matter.

 Your customers expect app-like experiences.
 They expect your site to load instantly, work offline, and send notifications.
 A few years ago, that meant building separate iOS and Android apps.
 Today, there’s a better way.

-What Is a PWA?
+What is a PWA?

 A Progressive Web App is a website that behaves like a native app.
 Users can: